dviera/heuristic-methods-for-optimization/README.md

 # Heuristic Methods for Optimization
 Implementation of some heuristics in Julia/Python/R applied to optimization.

-- Simulated Annealing for the travelling salesman problem
+- Simulated Annealing for the travelling salesman problem:
-    - Similar implementations but different
     - [Julia](SA_jl.jl)
     - [Python](SA_py.py)